Physical Therapy for Scoliosis

 What to Expect During Physical Therapy for Scoliosis

-First, a Gillette orthopedic spine specialist will refer your child for Schroth Method-based treatment for scoliosis.
+First, a Gillette orthopedic spine specialist will refer your child for treatment for scoliosis.
 Next, your child will undergo a physical therapy exam where a physical therapist will review your child’s medical history and X-ray images.

 During the evaluation, we’ll look at your child’s: